 OK, so similar to buying a ready-to-wear garment like a sweater or overcoat?

 Yes, although made-to-measure is able to go a few steps further by enabling the customer to choose cloths, linings and buttons.
-Also, minor alterations on the trousers be made (narrowing, shortening and lengthening) and the jacket, if needed (sleeve length and taking in at the sides).
+Also, minor alterations are available on length of sleeves, trousers etc. along with taking in at the sides on jackets.

 That’s pretty good isn’t it?